sunshine-tech/thunagen/README.rst

             └── photo-missing-extension_512x512

-The function expect these environment variables to be set:
+The function expects these environment variables to be set:

 - ``THUMB_SIZES``: Size of thumbnail to be generated.
 Example: ``512x512,128x128``.